wizmo2/ha-ovpn2mqtt/Readme.md

 # OpenVPN 2 MQTT

-OpenVPN is routinely used to securely access private Home-Assistant implementations, but there is no integration to monitor openVPN traffic with in HA.
+OpenVPN is routinely used to securely access private Home-Assistant implementations, but there is no integration to monitor traffic within HA.
 So Here's How you can, relatively simply with this dockerizable python script.

 The script monitors the OpenVPN status log file then publishes to a MQTT broker and Home-Assistant utilizing MQTT Discovery.